Transport in Yunnan: High-speed rail

 Several high-speed rail projects have been planned for Yunnan.
-The high-speed Shanghai–Kunming Passenger Dedicated Line, scheduled to be completed in 2015, is expected to shorten the travel time between Shanghai and Kunming from 37 hours to less than nine hours.
+The high-speed Shanghai–Kunming Passenger Dedicated Line shortened the travel time between Shanghai and Kunming from 37 hours to less than nine hours.
 This line follows the same route as the existing Shanghai–Kunming Railway from Shanghai on the East China Sea to Kunming via Zhejiang, Jiangxi, Hunan, Guizhou and Yunnan province, passing through the major cities of Hangzhou, Nanchang and Changsha.
 The cross-country line is part of a nationwide rail upgrade that has allocated 500 million yuan (US$73.2 million) in funds for Yunnan province alone.
 The original target speed of 350 km/h for the line is faster than that of France's TGV and Japan's Shinkansen which currently operate at 320 and 300 km/h, respectively.
 In the wake of the Wenzhou high-speed train collision on July 23, 2011, however, the China's Ministry of Railways has lowered the speeds of nearly all high-speed lines in operations and under construction.